-You have mixed feelings about the new complex.
+You have mixed feelings about the new resort. • Local business has benefitted from tourists in the past and will continue to do so.

-- Local business has benefitted from tourists in the past and would continue to do so. - The hotel and B&B owners are wrorried that a major resort will take away business.
-The restaurant owners, hower, are very much in favour of the idea. - There is the possibility that Tour Operator will open the resort in another town.
-This would have a huge detrimental impact on Strathbirnie.
+• The hotel and B&B owners are wrorried that a major resort will take away business.
+The restaurant owners, however, are very much in favour of the idea.

+• It is possible that the Tour Operator will open the resort in another town.
+This would have a huge negative impact on Strathbirnie.

-• You are in favour of greater government investment in Strathbirnie if the resort complex does not go ahead.
+• Your group would like more government investment in Strathbirnie if the resort complex does not go ahead.
 The Cultural Centre would be good for local business.